-Daniel Barbiero (1958, New Haven CT USA) is a double bassist, sound artist and composer in the Washington DC area.
-He has been active in improvised and experimental music and dance in the Baltimore-Washington area as a performer, composer and ensemble leader.
-His music is informed by a substantial conceptual orientation and reflects his background in modal and free improvisation as well as the interpretation of indeterminate compositions; as a composer, he creates verbal, graphic and other non-standard scores for soloists and small ensembles.
+Daniel Barbiero (1958, New Haven CT USA) is a double bassist, composer and writer in the Washington DC area.
+He has been active in improvised and experimental music and dance in the Baltimore-Washington area as a performer, composer and ensemble leader since the early 2000s.
+His music is informed by his background in modal and free improvisation as well as the interpretation of indeterminate compositions; as a composer, he creates verbal, graphic and other non-standard scores for soloists and small ensembles.
 He writes on the art, music and literature of the classic avant-gardes of the 20th century as well as on contemporary works.

 Photo of DB with dancer Uyen Hoang by Rob Cannon/SylviDances